 World Bank Governor

-The Federal Minister for Economic Cooperation and Development, Dirk Niebel, represents Germany on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The governors, usually ministers of finance or development, meet twice a year.
-The governors have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Thomas Steffen, state secretary, federal Ministry of Finance, serves as Germany’s alternate governor.
+The Federal Minister for Economic Cooperation and Development represents Germany on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
+The Governors have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
+The State Secretary, Federal Ministry of Finance, serves as Germany’s Alternate Governor.

 World Bank Executive Director

-The governor delegates responsibility for overseeing the day-to-day business of Germany’s interests at the Bank to the executive director (ED) for Germany.
+The Governor Delegates responsibility for overseeing the day-to-day business of Germany’s interests at the Bank to the Executive Director (ED) for Germany.
 The ED is the governor’s representative on the 25-member World Bank Board of Executive Directors.
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
-Ingrid-Gabriela Hoven is the current ED for Germany, and Wilhelm Michael Rissmann is the alternate executive director.
+Michael Krake is the ED for Germany, and Nikolai Putscher is the Alternate Executive Director.

 Shares and Voting Power

 The World Bank Group has a weighted system of voting.
 All members of the Bank receive votes consisting of share votes (one vote for each share of the Bank's capital stock held by the member) plus basic votes (calculated so that the sum of all basic votes is equal to 5.55% of the sum of basic votes and share votes for all members).
 The voting power distribution differs from agency to agency within the World Bank Group.

 For the latest voting status, please visit the Voting Powers page.

 For information on Germany’s aid flows as a donor, please visit the Aid Flows Germany (PDF) page.